 This was the first Bible story I ever learned as a child.
 I was taught that it was about the vessels and faith, being available to God, and trusting Him to provide even when it feels like you have very little.
 More than 30 years later @iammiketodd (“Bring Me Another Vessel”, Transformation Church) and @stevenfurtick (“Frozen Oil and Chosen Vessels”, Elevation Church) have broken this scripture down and shared the same high-level thought while going in deeper about the vessels, the oil, and the widow’s actions.

 Scripture doesn’t change; what is written stands.
 When folks hear revelation of its meaning from God, the interpretation does not change but becomes expanded from various viewpoints.
-In this case, I’ve heard three preachers (my pastor also talked about this scripture recently) looked at this scripture and shared the same high-level thoughts.
-Thougth they came from three different angles that helped me find a fuller meaning within the scripture AND dive deeper to look from another angle that I hadn’t explored before.
+In this case, I’ve heard three preachers (my pastor also talked about this scripture recently) look at this scripture and share similar high-level thoughts.
+Though they came from three different angles that helped me find a fuller meaning within the scripture AND dive deeper to look from another angle that I hadn’t explored before.
 Below is a look at this scripture from the Sons’ and Widow’s view as it relates to trusting one another.

 From the Sons’ View

 When I read this scripture again, I read it from the sons’ point of view.
 I don’t know how old the sons were but from commentaries and Bible references I’ve read over the years, it’s possible this was Obadiah’s widow and the sons are men with their own families.
 Going from that understanding, I read through this story from their viewpoint and noticed some things.